 The 9 Best Places to Eat Vegan and Plant-Based in Charleston, South Carolina

 Charleston’s beauty fills the entire city with a lively and unbelievable sense of serenity, relaxation, and excitement.
 The emotions that come with a visit to the Holy City are the result of years of historically gorgeous architecture, stunning beachfront, and vibrant nightlife.
 Among all these selling points, Charleston’s glory can be attributed partly to its growing and award-winning culinary scene.
 Although most of the city’s restaurants remain meat-centric, the lively culinary scene refuses to leave out plant-based eaters.
 Over the years, Charleston’s food scene has become a haven for any traveling diner, providing a distinct and diverse array of foods that offer innovative, flavorful cuisines for everyone.

 For anyone driving through Charleston, it is important to take a second to soak in the entire city.
-Beyond the beach and the architectural awe, the best way to really learn Charleston is through its food scene.
+Beyond the beach and the architectural awe, the best way to really learn about Charleston is through its food scene.
 An inventive, inspiring culinary atmosphere presents new forms of dishes across every cuisine, especially with a flourishing pop-up scene.
 For your next trip to the South Carolina coast, here is a list of the best vegan options across the city to fill up your time and stomach during your trip to the city.

 1. Annie O’ Loves Cookie Cafe / Cafe of Sweet Abundance